Today’s post is kindly provided by a reader who attends Sing and Sign baby signing classes with her two children.

 Thea’s signing has come on so much at home as a result.
 And that I’m turn makes my life far easier as I know what she needs more of the time.
 A brilliant class – thank you so much.

-To find out more about Sing and Sign classes nearest you, please contact either Verity Jowett at email@example.com or Katherine Amor at firstname.lastname@example.org and say where you live and they will direct you to your closest class.
+To find out more about Sing and Sign classes, please contact Katherine at firstname.lastname@example.org and say where you live and she will direct you to your closest class.